-The Board consider there to be sufficient independence on the Board given the size and stage of development of the company and that all the Non-executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities and bring considerable experience in scientific, operational and financial development of biopharmaceutical products and companies.
+The Board considers there to be sufficient independence on the Board given the size and stage of development of the company and that all the Non-executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities and bring considerable experience in scientific, operational and financial development of biopharmaceutical products and companies.
 Appropriate Directors' and officers' liability insurance has been arranged by the company.

 There is a clear separation of the roles of Chief Executive Officer and Chairman.
 The Chairman is responsible for overseeing the running of the Board and ensuring its effectiveness.

-The Chairman ensures members of the Board receive timely and appropriate information and that effective communication occurs with institutional shareholders.
-The Chief Executive Officer has the responsibility for implementing the strategy of the Board and managing the day to day business activities of the company.
+The Chairman ensures members of the Board receive timely and appropriate information and that effective communication occurs with institutional and other shareholders.
+The Chief Executive Officer has the responsibility for implementing the strategy of the Board and managing the day-to-day business activities of the company.

-The Board, led by the Chairman, is responsible to stakeholders for the proper management of the company and meets at least six times a year, after all relevant information has been circulated in good time, to discuss a formal scheduled agenda covering key areas of the company's affairs including research and development, strategy, and operational and financial performance.

-The Board also convenes on an ad hoc basis between scheduled meetings where appropriate, to discuss strategy and activities of the business.
-Non-executive Directors and part time Executive Directors are required to devote sufficient time and commitment to fulfil their Board duties.
-The Board is kept appraised of developments in governance and regulations as appropriate including updates and presentations from the company's Nomad.
+The Board, led by the Chairman, is responsible to stakeholders for the proper management of the company and meets at least six times a year.
+All relevant information is circulated in good time together with a formal scheduled agenda covering key areas of the company's affairs, including research and development, strategy, and operational and financial performance, which allows the Board to review and discuss the activities of the business.
+The Board also convenes after ad hoc meetings, where appropriate, to discuss strategy and activities of the business.
+Non-executive Directors are required to devote sufficient time and commitment to fulfil their Board duties.
+The Board is kept appraised of developments in governance and regulations as appropriate, including updates and presentations from the company's Nomad.